Our backyard orchard is filled with stunning pink and white blossoms, buzzing busy bees, and tiny fruit growing on our field of fruit trees.

 Once the butterflies are cut, remove them from the mat and glue the middle back of the pink butterfly to the white butterfly.

-Bend slightly in the middle, so it looks like the wings are fluttering, and use a bit of glue to add the butterfly to the top of each straw.
-A low temp glue gun worked perfectly for this.
+Bend slightly in the middle, so it looks like the wings are fluttering, and use a bit of hot glue to add the butterfly to the top of each straw.

 Easter Bunny Milk Glass Bottles